visgl/deck.gl/docs/layers/grid-cell-layer.md

 # GridCellLayer

-> This is the primitive layer rendered by [GridLayer](/docs/layers/grid-layer.md) after aggregation.
-Unlike the GridLayer, it renders one column for each data object.
+> This is the primitive layer rendered by [CPUGridLayer](/docs/layers/cpu-grid-layer.md) after aggregation.
+Unlike the CPUGridLayer, it renders one column for each data object.

 The GridCellLayer can render a grid-based heatmap.
 It is a variation of the [ColumnLayer](/docs/layers/column-layer.md).